aspuru-guzik-group/selfies/examples/vae_example/datasets/README.md

-dataset files with molecules represented in SMILES
+Dataset files with molecules represented in SMILES.